Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -ApplicationConsistentSnapshotFrequencyInHours
-Specifies the frequency of the application consistent snapshot in hours.
+An integer specifying the frequency of the application consistent snapshot in hours.

 ```yaml
 Type: Int32